lm2r/lmrun/workspace/README.md

 <summary>Sustained Throughput: Hugging Face, incl. spot instance demo</summary>

 ---
-They are two ways to run workloads on cheap but preemptible VMs with up to 90% discount: regular tasks (shown below) or managed jobs (shown in `benchmark`).
+They are two ways to run workloads on cheap but preemptible VMs with up to 90% discount: regular tasks (shown below) or managed jobs (shown in `the-mesh`).

 As a regular task, a preempted spot instance doesn't recover.
 It's still often worth it.
 Save results, checkpoints or data in the bucket folder `/r2` to protect against random termination.